Knowing how to use the Clone Stamp tool in Photoshop is essential when editing photos.

 It lets you remove objects and imperfections by duplicating pixels.
-The difference with other Photoshop tools is that you have full control.
+The difference between the Clone Stamp tool and other Photoshop tools is that you have full control while cloning.

-Read on to learn the basics of the clone stamp tool.
+Read on to learn everything you need to know to use the clone stamp tool.

 Where to Find the Clone Stamp Tool in Photoshop

-You can find the clone stamp in the tool bar on the left hand side.
-The shortcut for the clone stamp for both Mac OS and Windows is S.
+You can find the Clone Stamp tool in the toolbar on the left-hand side.
+The shortcut for the clone stamp for both Mac OS and Windows is “S.”

 Open the photo you want to clean up and zoom in on the area you want to work with.
-Not too close, so you can still see what’s going on.
+But don’t zoom in too close.
+You want enough context so you can still see what’s going on in the image.

 Pick a soft brush.
-Set the size of the clone stamp so it will cover the object you want to remove.
+Set the size of the clone stamp so it covers the object you want to remove.
 It takes some practice to know how hard and big your brush should be.

 A good setting to start is a medium soft brush to achieve smooth edges.

 Move the cursor to the area you want to take pixels from.
-In this case I need sand.
-Use Alt-click to confirm your source pixels.
+In this case, I need sand.
+Alt-click to confirm your source pixels.
 The cursor will change into crosshairs.

 The moment you click, the cursor will change and show the pixels you’ve cloned.

 Now start painting over the object you want to remove.
-Make sure it’s not obvious that you are duplicating another part of the photo.
+Make sure it’s not obvious that you’re duplicating another part of the photo.

-If it’s noticeable, go back to clone other pixels and continue painting.
+If it’s noticeable, go back and clone other pixels, then continue painting.

 Repeat this until everything looks natural.
-If you want to go a few steps back in Photoshop, use undo.
-Cmd + Z in Mac OS or Ctrl + Z in Windows.
+If you want to go a few steps back in Photoshop, use the “undo” button.
+(Or Cmd + Z in Mac OS or Ctrl + Z in Windows.)

 What you have to look out for is patterns.
 Patterns will give away the fact that you’ve cloned pixels and removed an object.

 This will mirror the pixels you paint over the unwanted object.
-The result will look better.
+And the result will look better.